 - What, if any, are the federal or state reporting requirements related to this data?

-- What are the three most important questions about this data that you’ve always wished you could answer but never have?
+- What complex question can you ask about this data that you’ve always wished you could answer but never have?

-The answers to these questions typically look something like this:
+The responses to these questions typically look something like this:

 - What is the unduplicated headcount by term, gender, & major?